 - Test expensive models first to understand what a high-quality mattress feels like.
 Compare this expensive mattress to the lower mattresses until you find one that is perfect for you.

-- When testing mattress, spend more than 10 seconds lying on it.
+- When testing mattresses, spend more than 10 seconds lying on it.
 If you become impatient while testing, then you may be disappointed after bringing it home.

 Always keep in mind that, it’s your mattress, your money and your back.
 So, be patient while choosing a mattress and get the best mattress possible.